hackforla/design-systems/.github/ISSUE_TEMPLATE/ff-usability-plan.md

 ---
 name: 🧪 Planning a usability test
-about: Directions on how to plan and revise a research plan.
+about: Directions on how to plan a research study.
 This template is currently customized for the Figma Foundations cover page usability tests. - - - - -
 title: 'Plan the [thing being tested] tests'
 labels: 'role: research, pts: 2'
 assignees: ''